-The Reunification Site Director and assigned staff members will staff a Parent/Guardian Check-In Area consisting of a minimum of one table for each grade level represented at the displaced school (e.g., K-6 = 7 tables).
+The Reunification Site Director and assigned staff members will staff a Parent/Guardian Check-In Area consisting of at least one table for each grade level represented at the displaced school (e.g., K-6 = 7 tables).
 Additional tables may be set up per grade level with alphabetical subsets (e.g., A-L; M-Z).